 What is Eurostar?

-Eurostar is the high-speed passenger train linking London with Paris, Lille & Brussels via the Channel Tunnel at up to 300km/h (186 mph).
+Eurostar is the high-speed passenger train linking London with Paris, Lille, Brussels & Amsterdam via the Channel Tunnel at up to 300km/h (186 mph).
 Running since 1994, it's majority-owned by SNCF French Railways, part-owned by SNCB Belgian Railways & part-owned by overseas investors who bought the UK government's share.
-This page explains how to travel by Eurostar between London and Paris, Lille or Brussels.
+This page explains travel by Eurostar between London and Paris, Lille or Brussels.

-Eurostar should not be confused with Getlink (formerly Eurotunnel) who own the Channel Tunnel and whose Le Shuttle car-carrying trains shuttle vehicles between Folkestone & Calais.
+Don't confuse Eurostar with Getlink (formerly Eurotunnel) who own the Channel Tunnel and whose Le Shuttle car-carrying trains shuttle vehicles between Folkestone & Calais.

 Eurostar merged with Thalys in 2022 and Thalys trains are now also branded Eurostar.
 As Thalys trains have different check-in, catering, bike & pet policies I shall call the original Eurostars to/from London Eurostar and Thalys trains Eurostar (formerly Thalys).
 This page is about Eurostars to/from London.